imehrdadmahdavi/spam-detection/README.md

 Being able to identify spam messages is a binary classification problem as messages are classified as either 'Spam' or 'Not Spam' and nothing else.
 We will be feeding a labelled dataset into the model, that it can learn from, to make future predictions.

-This projecs uses the sklearn implementation of Naive Bayes and also discuss approaches to build Naive Baye from scratch.
+This projecs uses the sklearn implementation of the Naive Bayes and also discuss approaches to build Naive Baye from scratch.

 ### Install